shifatmasud/Nature-3D-scene-/README.md

         -   `ThemeToggleButton.tsx`: A button to switch between light and dark themes.
         -   `ThreeCanvas.tsx`: The stage for our 3D world.
     -   **`Package/`**: More complex pieces made from Core components.
+        -   `LayoutMap.tsx`: A special "drawing" that tells the scene where to place trees, grass, flowers, and paths, making the world look more designed.
         -   `Scene.tsx`: The entire 3D world, with trees, ground, sky, and lights.
+It reads the `LayoutMap` to arrange everything.
+        -   `Water.tsx`: Creates the beautiful, reflective lake surrounding the island.
         -   `PerformanceSettings.tsx`: A pop-up menu to change graphics settings to make the app run faster.
         -   ... and all the procedural files for creating objects (`ProceduralBush.tsx`, `ProceduralTree.tsx`, etc.)
     -   **`Page/`**: Full pages made by combining smaller components.